Enterotoxigenic Escherichia coli

-Enterotoxigenic Escherichia coli (ETEC) is a type of Escherichia coli and one of the leading bacterial causes of diarrhea in the developing world, as well as the most common cause of travelers' diarrhea.
-Insufficient data exists, but conservative estimates suggest that each year, about 157,000 deaths occur, mostly in children, from ETEC.
-A number of pathogenic isolates are termed ETEC, but the main hallmarks of this type of bacterium are expression of one or more enterotoxins and presence of fimbriae used for attachment to host intestinal cells.
-The bacterium was identified by the Bradley Sack lab in Kolkata in 1968.
+Enterotoxigenic Escherichia coli (ETEC) is a pathotype of Escherichia coli that produces enterotoxins (heat-labile and/or heat-stable) and colonizes the small intestine; it is a major bacterial cause of diarrhoea in low- and middle-income countries and a leading cause of travellers' diarrhoea.
+Estimates of global burden vary by source: WHO reports about 220 million ETEC diarrhoea episodes per year and pathogen-specific under-5 mortality estimates of roughly 18,700–42,000 depending on the model, while earlier GBD modelling (2010) produced a higher mortality estimate (~157,000 deaths annually).
+The organism was first described in the late 1960s by R. Bradley Sack and colleagues following studies in South Asia.

 Signs and symptoms

 Infection with ETEC can cause profuse, watery diarrhea with no blood or leukocytes and abdominal cramping.
 Fever, nausea with or without vomiting, chills, loss of appetite, headache, muscle aches and bloating can also occur, but are less common.

 Pathogenic factors

 Attachment

 ETEC use fimbrial colonization factor (CF) or coli surface (CS) antigens to attach to enterocytes in the upper small intestine.
 There are several types of CF antigens; the same is true of CS.